Skip to main content

-A guided tour of 10 apps from the Debut gallery — the public showcase of full-stack apps people have shipped on Remy — and what each spec reveals.
+A guided tour of 10 apps from the Debut gallery — the public showcase of full-stack apps people have shipped on Remy — and what each one reveals about the architecture.

 What is the Remy Debut gallery, and why does it matter?

 The Remy Debut gallery at debut.msagent.ai is the public showcase of full-stack apps people have shipped on Remy during the open alpha.
 Travel recap apps.
 Short-term rental dashboards.
 VC due-diligence tools.
 Family command centers.
-Spaced-repetition memorization apps.
-Mobile games.
-Each entry is a real, deployed app with a real backend, a real database, real auth, and a real URL — not a prompt-to-demo screenshot.
+Spaced-repetition study apps.
+Small games.
+Each entry is a real, deployed app with a real backend, a real database, real auth, and a real URL, not a prompt-to-demo screenshot.

-This post walks through 10 representative apps from that gallery.
-For each one, we name what it does, what category it lives in, and what its spec illustrates about Remy as a product agent.
+This post walks through 10 representative apps from that gallery, naming what each does, what category it lives in, and what it reveals about Remy as a product agent.
 The point isn’t to argue Remy is the best builder in the category.
 The point is that “show me real examples of AI-built apps” has a verifiable answer, and the answer lives at a URL you can open right now.

 Remy doesn't write the code.
 It manages the agents who do.